-4.13 Action 13.
+4.14 Action 14.
 Annual pounds overage

 Alternative 1.
 No Action.
-Do not allow fishermen to exceed their annual pounds.
+Do not allow fishermen to exceed their allotted annual pounds.

 Alternative 2.
-A person on board a vessel with the shareholder's only remaining golden crab allocation may exceed, by up to 10%, the shareholder's annual pounds remaining on the last fishing trip of the year.
-Shareholders who incur an overage will be required to pay back the overage in the subsequent year of their allocation.
+A person on board a vessel with the shareholder's only remaining golden crab annual pounds may exceed, by up to 10%, the shareholder's annual pounds remaining on the last fishing trip of the year.
+Shareholders who incur an overage will be required to payback the annual pounds overage in the subsequent fishing year.

 Alternative 3.
-A person on board a vessel with the shareholder's only remaining golden crab allocation may exceed, by up to 20%, the shareholder's annual pounds remaining on the last fishing trip of the year.
-Shareholders who incur an overage will be required to pay back the overage in the subsequent year of their allocation.
+A person on board a vessel with the shareholder's only remaining golden crab annual pounds may exceed, by up to 20%, the shareholder's annual pounds remaining on the last fishing trip of the year.
+Shareholders who incur an overage will be required to payback the annual pounds overage in the subsequent fishing year.